Palm measures and rigidity phenomena in point processes: Introduction

 The study of spatial conditioning in point processes with strong correlation structures has attracted a fair amount of interest in recent years.
 Principal examples of models studied in this regard include the Ginibre ensemble, the zeroes of the standard planar Gaussian analytic function (henceforth abbreviated as GAF), the sine kernel process on the real line, the Airy and Bessel processes, and so on.
 In \cite{GP}, the authors showed that in the Ginibre ensemble, the points outside a domain $D$ determine exactly the number of points in $D$.
 For the standard planar GAF zero process, they showed that the points outside $D$ determine the number as well as the sum of the points in $D$.
 Furthermore, they showed that the point configuration outside $D$ does not determine anything more about the points inside $D$.
 To give an idea of the precise technical sense in which these assertions hold, we will quote the relevant theorems for the Ginibre and the planar GAF zero ensembles (denoted by $\G$ and $\F$ respectively).

 In order to do so, we need to introduce some notation, which will come in handy for understanding our main results as well.
 A (simple) point process $\Pi$ is a random locally finite point configuration on some metric space $\Xi$ that is equipped with a regular Borel measure $\mu$.
 A point process can equivalently be looked upon as a random counting measure, with atoms corresponding to the points.
 For more details on point processes, we refer the reader to \cite{DV} and \cite{Ka}.
-The space $\S$ of locally finite point configurations on $\Xi$ is a Polish space, and a point process $\Pi$ on $\Xi$ can be thought of as a probability measure on $\S$.
-Let $\D \subset \Xi$ be a bounded open set.
-The decomposition $\Xi=\D \cup \D^c$ induces a factorization $\S=\S_{\inn} \times \S_{\out}$, where $\S_{\inn}$ and $\S_{\out}$ are respectively the spaces of finite point configurations on $\D$ and locally finite point configurations on $\D^c$.
-This immediately leads to the natural decomposition $\Upsilon=(\Upsilon_{\inn},\Upsilon_{\out})$ for any $\Upsilon \in \S$, and consequently a decomposition of the point process $\Pi$ as $\Pi=(\Pi_{\inn},\Pi_{\out})$.
+In particular, we will be making use of the notion of the $r$-point intensity measures of a point process, for a concrete definition of which we direct the reader to \cite{HKPV} (Chapter 1, Section 1.2).